MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 }
 ```

-The **Play** button can be pressed, when it becomes enabled, to begin playback:
+The **Play** button can be pressed, once it becomes enabled, to begin playback:

 [![Screenshot of a MediaElement with custom transport controls, on iOS and Android](mediaelement-images/custom-transport-playback.png "MediaElement playing a video")](mediaelement-images/custom-transport-playback-large.png#lightbox "MediaElement playing a video")